neo-lestat/neo-lestat.github.io/simple-spring-security-facelets-taglib.md

 ---
-layout: home
+layout: about
-paginate: true
-alt_title: "Simple spring security facelets taglib"
+title: "Simple spring security facelets taglib"
-image: /assets/images/amine-ounnas-180287.jpg
-introduction: |
+---
 simple-spring-security-facelets-taglib --- **simple-spring-security-facelets-taglib**, with a few enhancements thrown in for good measure:

   - Evaluate hasRole and hasAuthority
   - Works with role - privilege schema